-What is so different about The Outer Banks Candle Company?
+What is different about The Outer Banks Candle Company?

 Let’s start by saying that all candles are not created equal… unlike most store-bought candles, with The Outer Banks Candle Company, each and every candle is poured by hand, and then tagged, tied, and labeled by hand.
 In addition to this, each candle is filled with as much delectable fragrance as the wax will hold, making it smell delightful whether burning or not.

 Fresh candles are made daily so that the candles you receive were likely poured just days ago!
-We are committed to use only the finest quality ingredients of wax, fragrance and lead-free wicks.
-You can trust that we have experimented, tested and poured our hearts into this process so that your candles will burn slowly, evenly, and delectably.
+We are committed to using only the finest quality ingredients of the wax, fragrance, and lead-free wicks.
+You can trust that we have experimented, tested, and poured our hearts into our candle-making process so that your candles will burn slowly, evenly, and delectably.